UglyToad/PdfPig/icc-output-intent-review.md

 ### B14.
 No `toRawImage` equivalent

 PDFBox's `PDColorSpace.toRawImage` returns the image in its native colour space without conversion where possible; `PDIndexed.toRawImage` uses it to build an `IndexColorModel` directly when the base is an sRGB `PDICCBased` (`PDIndexed.java:257-277`).
 PdfPig always converts to RGB.
-Minor, and only worth pursuing alongside **B3**.
+Minor — and note a backend implementing the **B3** fast path already removes most of what this would save, since the conversion it avoids becomes a copy.

 ---